 Each drought stage is described in the colored boxes on the following pages, in order of increasing severity, and includes defining thresholds for drought criteria used in assessing conditions.
 It should be understood that the specified thresholds are not absolute, but are intended to guide the IDW in determining the severity of the drought being experienced.
 For example, because each drought is unique, it is possible that a particular drought stage could be triggered by less intense conditions experienced over a longer duration, or by more intense conditions experienced over a shorter duration.

-Stage 1: Below Normal Conditions
+Stage 1=